 Offensive Security Certified Professional (OSCP)

-The Offensive Security Certified Professional (OSCP) presents you with a series of scenarios that you must hack using multiple exploitations.
+The Offensive Security Certified Professional (OSCP) presents a series of scenarios you must hack using multiple exploitations.
 You then must produce penetration reports describing how you detected and handled the cyber attacks.

 This advanced certification, which certifies the skills of ethical hacking and sophisticated penetration testing, can get you a job as a: